 Japan Launch

 PSG was looking to hire its first Japan-based leader to spearhead their expansion there without establishing a physical office.
-This meant finding someone not just fluent in Japanese and English, but also deeply familiar with the nuances of the Japanese market.
-Crucially, they needed experience leading similar international growth initiatives, ideally for another major global sports team, and the cross-cultural communication skills to bridge the gap between Paris and Tokyo.
+This meant finding someone not just fluent in Japanese and English as well as deeply familiar with the nuances of the Japanese market, but someone willing to take a leap of faith that things would work out even without an entity on the ground.
+Crucially, they also needed experience leading similar international growth initiatives, ideally for another major global sports team, and the cross-cultural communication skills to bridge the gap between Paris and Tokyo.

 The Challenge.

 This was a significant challenge.
-Japan's talent pool is notoriously small for bilingual professionals, and even smaller for those specializing in the niche field of international sports management.
-Finding someone with the right combination of language skills, industry experience, and cultural sensitivity was a tall order.
+Japan's talent pool is notoriously small for bilingual professionals, even smaller for those specializing in the niche field of international sports management, and minuscule for someone willing to take such a role without some kind of entity and support on the ground.
+Needless to say, finding someone with the right combination of language skills, industry experience, cultural sensitivity, and risk appetite was a tall order.

 Our Approach.